 Just one intriguing answer can spark an interest in a field you might not have considered before, and set you off on a completely new path.

 2. Reignite your passion for your field of interest

 In the midst of revision and exam preparation, it can sometimes be difficult to visualise the end result of your studies, leaving you frustrated and uninspired.
 By meeting and listening to aspirational leaders in your prospective field, you’ll find yourself invigorated by their passion and love for your subject.

 Sometimes, you need to look outside your classroom texts to sharpen your academic interests.
 Conference attendees return from a conference with new ideas and approaches that enhance how effectively and efficiently they work.
 Conferences force you to break out of your comfortable, classroom shell and let you interact with professionals and academics you may never have dreamt of meeting.

 Conferences invite speakers with cutting-edge insight, allowing prospective students to pose up-to-date, engaging questions about the future of their careers.

 By taking an active step towards deepening your subject knowledge, you can provide prospective universities with evidence of your interest in your subject, and demonstrate initiative in pursuing your interests beyond the classroom.

 Not only do they impress interviewers and admissions officers, conferences demystify the university application process for your subject, including any relevant admissions tests that prospective applicants must take.
-Many conferences will offer advice on writing personal statements and interview tips, allowing you to stand out from an average applicant’s profile.
+Many conferences will offer advice on writing a UCAS personal statement and tips on how to survive an interview, allowing you to stand out from an average applicant’s profile.

 Applying to university can sometimes feel incredibly intimidating, and even lonely if you don’t share the same interests as your school friends.
 Meeting a group of other, similarly minded prospective applicants can make all the difference to your mindset.